About China Adoption

 China’s Waiting Children

-Through orphanage partnerships GWCA is able to work with particular orphanages exclusively in order to best advocate for these waiting children.
-Our staff has been able to go to these orphanages and personally meet and evaluate these kids and obtain additional information about them on an individual bases.
-Many of these children have very minor and correctable needs and will require families to have their LID (Log In Date) so be sure to get started and prepared today by filling out a GWCA formal application.
+Many of these children have very minor and correctable needs and will require families to have their LID (Log In Date), so be sure to get started and prepared today by filling out a GWCA formal application.

-China’s Waiting Children are between the ages of 8 and 14, with no diagnosed special needs, or up age 14, with any level of diagnosed physical, medical, developmental needs.
-Families interested in the Waiting Child Program can view our photo list, where we provide a brief profile for some of the children who are waiting for a family.
-In order to view the list, please request our China Information Guide.
+Families interested in the Waiting Child Program can view our photo listing, where we provide a brief profile for some of the children who are waiting for a family.
+In order to view the photo listing, please request our free China Information Guide.

 In addition to the USCIS requirements for prospective adoptive parent(s), China has the following adoption eligibility requirements.
 If you have concerns or questions, please contact us for a free case-by-case consultation regarding your China Adoption.

 China Adoption Eligibility requirements are subject to change per CCCWA’s adoption laws.
 CAN updates these guidelines as necessary.

 If you would like more information about our program, our specialized adoption consultants are standing by to help!
 To have your questions answered, call us today at (512)323-9595 or email us.

 China’s current healthy child adoption process can take a minimum of 6 years.
 If adopting through China’s Waiting Child program, you will see a shorter referral wait of 1-12 months depending on the time the families take to complete their dossier paperwork, preferences for age, gender, and special needs; please consult CAN for current processing times for your adoption from China.

 For detailed information regarding the process for adopting from China, please visit our process page on our GWCA site here!